“The Lord is nigh unto them that are of a broken heart; and saveth such as be of a contrite spirit.” -Psalms 34:18

 This prayer comes to us the moment, in our most desperate hour, we realize we are nothing without God and desire nothing more than to be one with God (Avahr 2:11-17).
 In this moment we are Born Again.

 This prayer determines our perception.
 Not our will, but God’s will be done.
 We are not victims of circumstance, but blessed by God in all things, even our struggles and challenges.
 Rather than pure Ego or blind Altruism we would find the balance that would enrich lives by doing God’s will, blessing all.
 As we grow in Grace, our perception continues to grow, changing our reality.

 Dear reader, how I pray that you have been awakened and are beginning to remember!
 We know it is so when our hearts have been broken, pierced by the light.
 We perceive that it is good.
 And with this change in perception, the whole of our reality is born anew.
-We are a new creature, Adam or Eve, being born again unto God.
-We are finally returning to where we come from.
+We are a new creature, Adam or Eve, being born again unto God, finally returning to where we come from.
 We are on the path home.